 - Multimedia capabilities: You can add features to your digital card such as an embedded map to your office, a video, or a link to your latest legal blog post.

-How to create a digital business card
+How to create a digital business card for your law firm?

 - Gather your contact information: First off, make sure you have gathered all the information you’d like to share in your profile such as name and pronouns, job title and accreditations, contact info and social media links.
 Lawyers may also wish to include their practice areas and legal assistant’s contact information.